petekmunz/Travelmantics/README.md

+# Travelmantics

-# Andela Learning Community 4.0 phase 1 Android Challenge 2
+## Andela Learning Community 4.0 phase 1 Android Challenge 2

 \* An android application that shows users Travel deals in a RecyclerView.
 Users of the app are divided into two, an Admin who has write permissions to the online database containing the Travel deals and a normal user who only has read access to the database.